 - Your current resume (Career Services at KU can help you with resume writing)

 The student must review the information and application with the faculty internship supervisor whom you have chosen.
 The internship supervisor and the department chair sign off on the forms.
-At this point, the internship application package should be complete, including all of the forms marked with an asterisk (*) above, and in addition; the department chair will forward the complete packet to the Staff Internship Coordinator for inclusion on the COB Internship Committee Agenda.
+At this point, the internship application package should be complete, including all of the forms.
+The department chair will forward the complete packet to the Staff Internship Coordinator for inclusion on the COB Internship Committee Agenda.
 Incomplete packets will be returned to the faculty supervisor.

 The COB Internship Committee must approve all for-credit internships.
 The internship will not count for credit without the committee approval.